ron-png/reverse-yt-video-v2/README.md

-Thumbnail edit is not implemented.
+Thumbnail edit is not implemented into the main script.